 A word of caution: since HomeIDs and NodeIDs are handed out by a network controller function during inclusion, identifier validity and uniqueness is limited by the lifetime of the network membership.
 This can be cut short by a mishap occurring to the network controller.
-Having a single point of failure at the network controller suggests that deployers of high-reliability applications should carefully consider adding redundancy to the network controller function.
+Having a single point of failure at the network controller suggests that high-reliability network deployments may benefit from a redundant network controller function.